Arduino-CI/arduino_ci/README.md

   state->resetClock();               //  - you can reset just the clock (to zero) state->resetPins();                //  - or just the pins
   state->micros = 1;                 // manually set the clock such that micros() returns 1
-  state->digitalPin[4];              // stores the commanded state of digital pin 4 state->digitalPin[4] = HIGH;       // digitalRead(4) will now return HIGH
+  state->digitalPin[4];              // tells you the commanded state of digital pin 4 state->digitalPin[4] = HIGH;       // digitalRead(4) will now return HIGH
-  state->analogPin[3];               // stores the commanded state of analog pin 3 state->analogPin[3] = 99;          // analogRead(3) will now return 99
+  state->analogPin[3];               // tells you the commanded state of analog pin 3 state->analogPin[3] = 99;          // analogRead(3) will now return 99
 }
 ```